Top Tips for Football Betting Success

 So you’re watching the game and City take the lead.
-Never good from a United perspective although you’re currently looking at a potential profit of €50 from your bet, which could treat the family to a takeaway that night.
+Never good from a United perspective, although you’re currently looking at a potential profit of €50 from your bet.

 We’ve got friends who regularly bet against their team for small stakes.
 When the team loses, then they make some cash for supporting an unsuccessful team.
 When they win, it’s the bonus of getting three points against losing €5 or €10.
 Just remember to always bet what you can afford to lose.

 Hedging, for the uninitiated, means making an investment, or placing a bet, that reduces your exposure to a particular outcome.
-For example, let's say you were betting on the match between Aston Villa and Cardiff on the 9th November 2013, and had a pre-match bet on it finishing 0-0.
+For example, let's say you were betting on the match between Aston Villa and Cardiff and had a pre-match bet on it finishing 0-0.

-Hedges aren't just an emergency exit for your football betting strategy either.
-Although it's not mathematically possible to bet for and against a specific outcome and make a profit (bookies would quickly go out of business if this were the case), with some careful selection from football markets you can make a hedge that minimises risk without destroying value.
+Hedges aren't just an emergency exit either.
+Although it's not mathematically possible to bet for and against a specific outcome and make a profit (bookies would quickly go out of business if this were the case), with some careful selection from football markets, you can make a hedge that minimises risk without destroying value.